Live! at the Star-Club in Hamburg, Germany; 1962: Reception

 The album had limited commercial success, reaching a peak position of No. 111 during a seven-week run on the US Billboard 200 album chart.
-Assessments of the album often weigh the poor sound quality against the historic importance and insight provided into The Beatles' early stage act.
-Rolling Stone reviewer John Swenson called the album "poorly recorded but fascinating" and commented that it showed The Beatles as "raw but extremely powerful."
-Allmusic, commenting on a reissue, wrote: "The results were very low-fidelity, and despite The Beatles' enormous success, it took Taylor fifteen years to find someone greedy and shameless enough to release them as a record".
+Assessments of the album often weigh the poor sound quality against the historic importance and insight provided into the Beatles' early stage act.
+Rolling Stone reviewer John Swenson called the album "poorly recorded but fascinating" and commented that it showed the Beatles as "raw but extremely powerful."
+AllMusic reviewer Richie Unterberger commented that the reissue's "results were very low-fidelity, and despite The Beatles' enormous success, it took Taylor fifteen years to find someone greedy and shameless enough to release them as a record".
 Q magazine described the recordings as having "certain historical interest" and remarked: "The show seems like a riot but the sound itself is terrible – like one hell of a great party going on next door."
-George Harrison gave the assessment: "The Star-Club recording was the crummiest recording ever made in our name!"
+Harrison assessed that "the Star-Club recording was the crummiest recording ever made in our name!"